DevOps-Represent/terraform-workshop/workshop-content/04-remote-state-set-up.md

 ## How does this work though?

-Remote state in Terraform uses the following resources:
+Remote state in Terraform deployed this way uses the following resources:

 *S3 Bucket* - Stores the state of your terraform stack